Lashkar-Gah Surgical Centre

 Security conditions continue to deteriorate.
 2016 saw a 20% rise in the number of patients admitted.
 To account for this, in the same year we expanded the hospital to increase bed capacity from 70 to 96 beds.
 We created a new physiotherapy department and a room for dressings and follow-up care.

 Current levels of violence are the most severe EMERGENCY has seen in the region, and the number of casualties visiting the hospital in Lashkar-Gah is constantly on the rise.
 2017 saw 3,961 people admitted to the center.
 An average of 24 victims of war were seen each day throughout the year.
 One in every three patients was under the age of eighteen.
-As of June 2019, the center has conducted 155,949 outpatient consultations; admitted 42,395 patients; and performed 57,944 surgical procedures since opening in 2004.
+In 2019, we received more than 1,000 child patients, 260 of them under five years old.
+As of June 2020, the centre has conducted 171,849 outpatient consultations; admitted 46,747 patients; and performed 64,179 surgical procedures since opening in 2004.

 Network of Aid